mmalek197/stats220/README.md

 - I am taking STATS 220 because it peaked my interest
 - I am interested in learning about creative data communications

+## What I'm Learning

+1. Creating HTML by combining modern technologies
+2. Working with R and the {magick} package
+3. how to use Github effectively

 A meme that captures how I currently feel about my university studies is ![](https://c.tenor.com/8druEACXtX8AAAAd/tenor.gif)